Bikeman868/NPL/docs/RECOMMENDATIONS.md

 Note that this code explicitly copies the message context of the message to demonstrate how you would do this, but this is not typical.
-If you do not include the `context` statement within the `clone` statment, the cloned message will be an exact copy the original message.
+If you do not include the `context` statement within the `clone` statment, the cloned message context will be an exact copy the original message context.

 Writing `emit clone` on a line by itself with no scope block will simply emit another message that is completely identical to the incomming message.